sealfur/sealfur-com/src/index.md

 2. [Rule of least power](https://www.w3.org/2001/tag/doc/leastPower.html) (described by Tim Berners-Lee and Noah Mendelsohn)[^1]
 3. Function over form
 4. Keep learning
+5. Low barrier to contribution

+### Markdown as default word processing

+Principle 5 exists to make it as easy as possible for me to add things to this site.
+I started to find the WYSIWYG interface of WordPress too frustrating for me.
+In my every day work I write in [Markdown](https://daringfireball.net/projects/markdown/) if I'm not writing in longhand.

+11ty uses [markdown-it](https://markdown-it.github.io/) as its default Markdown parser.
+So I make use of it to save me some time and help me with some shortcuts like the footnotes you see on this page.

 ## Hosting